Taking the pain out of pre-existing conditions

 You first got pet insurance for Daisy when she was just 10 weeks old.
 Now at age three, Daisy broke her leg, and needs emergency treatment by your Vet.
 Can you claim for this condition?

 Yes!
-As your selected pet insurance policy provides cover for accidents like broken bones (as outlined in your Product Disclosure Statement (PDS)) and the policy’s exclusion period has passed, the condition isn’t considered pre-existing (i.e. known to you or your Vet prior to the commencement of your policy), and you’ve renewed your policy continuously each year without a break in cover, you’re able to claim for Daisy’s broken leg.
+As your selected pet insurance policy provides cover for accidents like broken bones (as outlined in your Product Disclosure Statement (PDS)) and the policy’s waiting period has passed, the condition isn’t considered pre-existing (i.e. known to you or your Vet prior to the commencement of your policy), and you’ve renewed your policy continuously each year without a break in cover, you’re able to claim for Daisy’s broken leg.

 Want a pre-existing condition reviewed on your policy?